robsontenorio/marina/multiple/README.md

 ## Pre-requisites

 1. A brand-new Cloud VPS.
-1. Docker installed inse your VPS.
+1. Docker installed inside your VPS.
 1. A domain name.

 ## VPS

-Create a VPS somewhere and install Docker on it.
+Create a VPS somewhere and install Docker on it and ... done!

 - Digital Ocean
 - Hetzner
 - Hostinger
 - ...

 ## Domain